Lguyogiro/acrylic/docs/QUICKSTART.rst

     sentiment_bearing = data.wherenotin('answer', ('neutral', 'not_sure'))

 ``wherefunc`` takes one argument: a function that returns a boolean when passed a row of data (an immutable ordered dict-like object).
+(Optionally, if you pass a `fieldname=` argument, you can have the value at that column passed into the function, ignoring the rest of the row.)

 .. code:: python